 Hohokam Pima National Monument

 No photo.
 Closed.
 Buried.
 Gone.
 No national park site.
 Just an article about Hohokam Pima National Monument.
 The archeologists covered their dig sites to protect the cultural heritage and have left nothing to see.
 And frankly, the public isn’t welcome here.
 The Gila River Indian Reservation doesn’t want tourists traipsing over the burial grounds of their ancestors.
-So if you’re on some kind of quest to visit all of the national park units in the lower 48 states, then just be content with driving through the monument under the Goodyear Road overpass on I-10 between Phoenix and Tucson.
+If you’re interested in their culture and artifacts, visit their nearby museum.
+And if you’re on some kind of quest to visit all of the national park units in the lower 48 states, then just be content with driving through the monument under the Goodyear Road overpass on I-10 between Phoenix and Tucson.
 Don’t stop.
 There’s literally nothing to see here.

 2 thoughts on “Hohokam Pima National Monument